-Log on to the video-link at least 15 minutes before the commencement of the hearing, to test and check the technology is working on the day.
-You should arrange for all witnesses to do the same, if they are sitting in separate rooms.
+Log on to the video-link 15 minutes before the commencement of the hearing, to test and check the technology is working on the day.
+You may wish to arrange for all witnesses to do the same, if they are sitting in separate rooms.